Big Mama Thornton: 1950s: recording career and "Hound Dog"

-"Hound Dog" was Thornton's only hit record, selling more than 500,000 copies, spending 14 weeks in the R&B charts, including seven weeks at number one.
+"Hound Dog" was Thornton's only hit record, selling more than 500,000 copies, spending 14 weeks in the R&B charts, including seven weeks at No. 1.
 Even though "Hound Dog" became a big hit, Thornton did not receive the acknowledgement or monetary compensation she deserved for her original record.
 Although the record made Thornton a star, she reportedly saw little of the profits.
 Thornton never received full credit for recording the original version of the song.
-She claimed she received just one royalty check for $500 from her version that spent seven weeks as number one on the 1953 Billboard R&B chart.
+She claimed she received just one royalty check for $500 from her version that spent seven weeks as No. 1 on the 1953 Billboard R&B chart.
 Rolling Stone quoted her as having said: "Didn't get no money from them at all.
 Everybody livin' in a house but me.
 I'm just livin'."
 Thornton's success with "Hound Dog" was overshadowed three years later when Elvis Presley recorded a hit version of the song.
 Presley, who did have knowledge of Thornton's recording of the song, had heard a later sanitized version of "Hound Dog" performed by Freddie Bell and the Bellboys, while attending their show at the Sands Hotel in Las Vegas.
 Bell had removed Thornton's growling declaration of leaving a cheating partner.
-Bell changed the song, the new lyrics were sung to a literal dog.
+Bell changed the song; the new lyrics were sung to a literal dog.
 Presley's version sold ten million copies, so today few people know that "Hound Dog" began as Thornton's "anthem of black Women's power".
-Contrary to popular belief, Presley did not steal Thornton's version of "Hound Dog," with the song's co-writer Mike Stoller, who later co-wrote Presley songs such as "Jailhouse Rock" and "King Creole", noting in 2022 that Presley had used the modified Freddie Bell and the Bellboys version.
+Contrary to popular belief, Presley did not steal Thornton's version of "Hound Dog"; its co-writer Mike Stoller, who later co-wrote Presley songs such as "Jailhouse Rock" and "King Creole", noted in 2022 that Presley had used the modified Freddie Bell and the Bellboys version.

 Thornton continued with Johnny Otis's band between 1951 and 1954.
 The 30 recordings she made for the Peacock label during that time are considered "remarkable for the vocal presence and total cohesiveness".
 Thornton performed in R&B package tours with Junior Parker and Esther Phillips and continued to record for Peacock until 1957.
 Thornton did not have another hit record.